IDEAL BODY®

 Sometimes enlarged labia can chafe and cause pain while playing sports, or get in the way during intercourse.

-PHOTOS OF PATIENTS WITH LABIAPLASTY SURGERY
+PHOTOS OF PATIENTS WITH LABIAPLASTY

 Procedure: Labiaplasty